criticalfault/nullsheen_main_site/content/posts/matrix-example-doc-wagon.md

    - [Monitor Slave] p.
 218 - SR3
         - 1 Success is needed to monitor the vehicle.
 This would allow the decker to watch from the camera feeds of the vehicle, get the GPS location of the vehicle's transponder or even listen in on internal Mics of the Vehicle.
    - [Edit Slave] p 216 - 217 - SR3
-     - 1 Success is enough to override the GPS transponder or edit the crew's location data in the computer to possibily swap where they need to go.
+     - 1 Success is enough to override the GPS transponder or edit the crew's location data in the computer to possibly swap where they need to go.
  - #### Alter / Erase Records / Get Free Health Insurance
    - Files needing to be edited are located inside Host C.
    - [Locate File] p.
 217 - SR3